-Details of the relevant qualifications and experience of the members of the committee is contained on pages 3 of the annual report.
+Details of the relevant qualifications and experience of the members of the committee is contained on pages 4 of the annual report.

-Details of the committee meeting during the year are contained on page 32 of the annual report.
+Details of the committee meeting during the year are contained on page 33 of the annual report.

-(a) Review the eframework at leathat it continues (b) disclose, in recognitions committee of a board should: entity's risk management ast annually to satisfy itself to be sound; and elation to each reporting such a review has taken Complies The Audit and Risk Management Committee has reviewed the risk management programme which was developed by senior management and was approved by the Board.
+Recommendation 7.2 The board or a committee of a board should: (a) Review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and (b) disclose, in relation to each reporting period, whether such a review has taken place Complies The Audit and Risk Management Committee has reviewed the risk management programme which was developed by senior management and was approved by the Board.
 The Board receives regular reports from management on progress in addressing and managing risks.
-The Audit and Risk Management Committee will continue the process to review the risk management framework at least annually and will disclose such review accordingly. function is struct performs; or (b) if it does not function, that fac employs for eval improving the ef Partially Complies The Board considers that the Company is not currently of a size to warrant an internal audit function.
+The Audit and Risk Management Committee will continue the process to review the risk management framework at least annually and will disclose such review accordingly.
+Recommendation 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes Partially Complies The Board considers that the Company is not currently of a size to warrant an internal audit function.
 The Company has established other internal control functions to prevent operational and financial risks as discussed above which are monitored by the Board and Chief Financial Officer.
 This position will be reviewed at the appropriate stages of the Company's development.
-Recommendation A listed entity shany material expensionmental a nould disclose whether it has posure to economic, nd social sustainability risks ow it manages or intends to Complies The Company does not have any material exposure to economic, environmental and social sustainability risk.
+Recommendation 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+Complies The Company does not have any material exposure to economic, environmental and social sustainability risk.
 The material risks, if any, will be disclosed at the Directors' Report of the Annual Report